How to Open Japanese Rice Balls

 3. Rolled style

-A rolled style, which is also called Temakizushi (hand-rolled sushi), is one of regular Onigiri line-ups at Japanese convenience stores.
+A rolled style, which is also called Temakizushi (hand-rolled sushi), is one of regular rice ball line-ups at Japanese convenience stores.
 This kind of package is the most troubling one, personally.
 The flavors with seafood like sushi including minced raw tuna and shrimp, and how about taking the next occasion to try the Japanese favorite Natto.

 ▽3–1.
 Find a slip with the number “1”